dwilliams304/ts-ticket-tracker/README.md

-# TypeScript Bug Tracker
+# TypeScript Ticket Tracker

-> A bug-tracker app that is built with a TypeScript/React front-end
+> A ticket-tracker app that is built with a TypeScript/React front-end

 &nbsp;